Stretchable cyclodextrin slide-ring copolymer self-generating hydrogels for high-performance flexible electronics

 Abstract

 Supramolecular flexible electronic devices have received much attention due to their wide applications in the fields of chemistry, physics, materials and biology.
-Herein, we reported a slide-ring supramolecular hydrogel prepared by a thermal-initiated polymerization of acrylamide (AM), acrylic acid (AA), poly(3,4-ethylenedioxythiophene):poly(styrenesulfonate) (PEDOT:PSS) and a low-coverage cyclodextrin polyrotaxane as cross-linker, displaying not only good mechanical properties due to its flexible structure, but also a notable self-generating capability.
-It is very important that the introducing of low-coverage cyclodextrin polyrotaxane structure into the traditional polymer hydrogel resulted in significantly improved tensile strain, up to 12.48 times of its original length, surpassing those of hydrogels based on traditional polyrotaxanes.
-The hydrogel exhibited a conductivity of 0.65 S/m, ensuring it suitable for high-performance flexible electronic devices.
-The slide-ring hydrogel exhibited excellent resistive and triboelectric sensing ability and was used to prepare dual-modal flexible wearable sensors, which accurately captured both large-amplitude and high-frequency joint motion signals (finger, wrist, elbow, and knee), enabling human-computer interaction.
+Herein, we reported a slide-ring supramolecular hydrogel prepared by a thermal-initiated polymerization of acrylamide (AM), acrylic acid (AA), poly(3,4-ethylenedioxythiophene):poly(styrenesulfonate) (PEDOT:PSS) and a low-coverage cyclodextrin polyrotaxane as a cross-linker, displaying not only good mechanical properties due to its flexible structure, but also a notable self-generating capability.
+It is very important to note that the introduction of the low-coverage cyclodextrin polyrotaxane structure into the traditional polymer hydrogel resulted in significantly improved tensile strain, up to 12.48 times its original length, surpassing those of hydrogels based on traditional polyrotaxanes.
+The hydrogel exhibited a conductivity of 0.65 S m−1, ensuring that it is suitable for high-performance flexible electronic devices.
+The slide-ring hydrogel exhibited excellent resistive and triboelectric sensing ability and was used to prepare dual-modal flexible wearable sensors, which accurately captured both large-amplitude and high-frequency joint motion signals (finger, wrist, elbow, and knee), enabling human–computer interaction.

 Please wait while we load your content...